DtK07/Trello---Data-Retrieval-using-API/README.md

-Info:
+# Trello--API

-This is a python script integrates with Trello API to pull out the exact status of the trello boards, lists and cards.
+The script integrates with the Trello API to retrieve the current status of Trello boards, lists, and cards.
+The libraries used in the script are Requests, JSON, and Pandas.

-Libraries used:
-1. Requests
-2. JSON
-3. Pandas

-Process:
+The process of the script is as follows:

-1. Find the API url from trello and add the required aspects that needs to be pulled out.
-For eg., if board details is needed use API specified for Board else if list details is needed use API specified for list and so on..
+The API URL is retrieved from Trello and the required data is specified.
+For example, if the details of a board are needed, the API for boards is used, and similarly for lists and cards.
-2. Once the url is finalized, use requests module to send requests to the destined url and get the response.
-Response needs to be '200' if there is no error.
+The finalized URL is then sent using the Requests module to retrieve the response.
+If the response is successful, it should be a "200" status.
-3. When the received response is 200, use json module to unpack the json object from the return response.
+If the response is 200, the JSON object is unpacked using the JSON module.
-4. Once json object is returned, use data structures to unpack and load the data from json objects based on the requirements.
+The data is then structured and loaded from the JSON object based on the requirements.
-5. Finally using pandas convert the created data structure to a data frame and load the dataframe in an excel or csv depending on the feasibility.
+Finally, the structured data is converted to a Pandas dataframe and saved in either an Excel sheet or a CSV file, depending on the feasibility.